seknox/trasa/website/docs/guides/user/access/ssh-connection-via-proxy.md

 ##### Agent forwarding.

-Since TRASA ssh gateway doesn't have access to user private key you need to enable agent forwarding to use private keys/certificate while logging into upstream server
+Since TRASA ssh gateway doesn't have access to the user private key, you need to enable agent forwarding to use private keys/certificate while logging into the upstream server.

 >SSH Agent forwarding is not recommended since it allows proxy server to use your SSH keys and also eavesdrop on your ongoing session.
->But in our case TRASA ssh proxy should and is able to record all the traffic.
-So you need to trust TRASA server.
+>But in our case, TRASA ssh proxy should and can record all the traffic.
+So you need to trust the TRASA server.
 * Add the private key to ssh agent `ssh-add <private_key_path>`
 * Use -A flag `ssh -A -i <private_key_path> root@trasa.hostname -p 8022`